core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Furthermore, the adversary needs to consider a group request that specifically targets a resource for which the CoAP servers are configured to respond.
 While this can be often correctly assumed or inferable from the application context, it is not explicit from the group request itself, since Group OSCORE protects the Uri-Path and Uri-Query CoAP Options conveying the respective components of the target URI.

    As a further mitigation against amplification attacks, a server can also rely on the Echo Option for CoAP defined in {{I-D.ietf-core-echo-request-tag}} and include it in a response to a group request.
-By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated to a certain authentication credential including the corresponding public key) is indeed reachable at the claimed source address, especially if this differs from the one used in previous group requests from the same CoAP client.
+By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated with a certain authentication credential including the corresponding public key) is indeed reachable at the claimed source address, especially if this differs from the one used in previous group requests from the same CoAP client.
 Although responses including the Echo Option do still result in amplification, this is limited in volume compared to when all servers reply with a full-fledged response.

 * Group OSCORE limits the impact of attacks based on IP spoofing also over IP multicast (see {{Section 11.4 of RFC7252}}).
 In fact, requests and corresponding responses sent in the OSCORE group can be correctly generated only by legitimate group members.